 When looking at the expenses of financing units or at the resources of producing units, the nature of the economic transaction is described from the financing unit's viewpoint.
-In tables showing the expenditures of producing units, it is their final use that is described.
-Figure 15 illustrates differences in the recording of economic transactions for school income and expenses.
+In and expenses.
 Differences between income and expenditure correspond to the accounting balances of the producing units.

-( ) Figure 15.
+Figure 15.
 Expenses and resources from different points of view

-Expenses of producing units Resources of producing units Recurrent expenditure Recurrent expenditure of Staff salaries Funding from public bodies Recurrent producing units Purchase of goods & services Funding from households expenditure Balance of current accounts External funding of financing units Investment Capital Actual investments Balance of current accounts expenditure of producing units Capital grants Capital grants Capital expenditure of financing units Global balance
+Expenses of producing units Resources of producing units Recurrent expenditure Recurrent Staff salaries Funding from public bodies Decurrent expenditure of producing units Purchase of goods & services Funding from households Recurrent expenditure Balance of current accounts External funding of financing units Investment Capital Actual investments Balance of current accounts expenditure of producing units Capital grants Capital grants Capital expenditure of financing units Global balance